Roy P. Johnson: Railway station agent and telegrapher

+Historical research

 Mr. Johnson is best known for his work as a reporter-historian for The Forum.
 Between 1941 and 1963 Roy delighted readers of The Forum with his accounts of regional frontier history.
 This series has been largely reproduced in a compendium published in 1982 called Roy Johnson's Red River Valley: A Selection of Historical Articles First Printed in the Forum from 1941 to 1962.
 Although he considered himself an "amateur" historian, much of his oeuvre is unique and irreplaceable.
 His newspaper columns remain the most detailed and incisive chronicle of the history of the Red River of the North and its environs.
 He captured moments in frontier history at a time when oral history and personal reminiscence could still fill in the blank spaces left by official histories and biographies, producing what remains one of the primary sources for Red River Valley history.

 In addition to his interest in the Red River Valley, Mr. Johnson had a consuming interest in the events surrounding the defeat of General Custer at the Battle of the Little Bighorn.
 He had been able to even have an interview with the last survivor before he had died.
 He was a member of a number of historical societies in North Dakota, Minnesota, Montana, and Manitoba.
 In 1958 he was appointed to the advisory council of the Civil War Centennial Commission, and in 1960 he served as a historical adviser for the Dakota Territorial Centennial Commission, plus two committees for the Minnesota centennial observances.
 His papers are maintained at the North Dakota State University Institute for Regional Studies, in Fargo, North Dakota.